mjp41/cpython/Doc/regions.md

 If there are still references, then we can scan all objects (from the existing doubly-linked list in the Python cycle detector) to find a reference, and report that as an error.

-When a local object becomes reachable from a region, we need to promote it and anything it can reach be part of that region.
+When a local object becomes reachable from a region, we need to promote it and anything it can reach to be part of that region.
-Promotion requires we correctly maintained the LRC.
+When we promote the local object we need to modify the LRC of the region.
 This involves adding new counts for reference to the newly added objects, and removing counts for edges that have become internal to the region.
 Consider the following example: